MethodsAndPractices/vsteam/README.md

 # Release Notes
 ## 0.1.21
+- Added Get-BuildLog that returns the logs of the provided build

 Merge [Pull Request](https://github.com/DarqueWarrior/team/pull/6)from [Michel Perfetti](https://github.com/miiitch) which included the following:

 - Added serviceEndpoint parameters to Add-AzureRMServiceEndpoint cmdlet: if the serviceEndPoint parameters are not specified, the Automatic mode is used